World temperatures hit new high for the third year in a row

-World temperatures hit a record high for the third year in a row in 2016, creeping closer to a ceiling set for global warming with extremes including unprecedented heat in India and ice melt in the Arctic, U.S. government agencies said on Wednesday.
+World temperatures hit a record high for the third year in a row in 2016, creeping closer to a ceiling set by the Paris climate change deal, with extremes including unprecedented heat in India and ice melt in the Arctic, scientists said on Wednesday.

-The data, supported by findings from other organisations, was issued two days before the inauguration of U.S. President-elect Donald Trump, who questions whether climate change has a human cause.
+The findings, providing new signs of the impact of greenhouse gases, were issued two days before the inauguration of U.S. President-elect Donald Trump, who questions whether climate change has a human cause.

-Average surface temperatures over land and the oceans in 2016 were 0.94 degrees Celsius (1.69 degrees Fahrenheit) above the 20th-century average of 13.9C (57.0F), according to the U.S. National Oceanic and Atmospheric Administration (NOAA).

 Read more: Canada to have more mild days while other regions hit hard by climate change

-U.S. space agency NASA reported almost identical data, and the UK Met Office and University of East Anglia, which also track global temperatures for the United Nations, said 2016 was the hottest year on record.

-Temperatures, lifted both by man-made greenhouse gases and a natural El Nino event that released heat from the Pacific Ocean last year, beat the previous record in 2015, when 200 nations agreed a plan to limit global warming.
-That peak had in turn eclipsed 2014.
+Temperatures, lifted mainly by man-made greenhouse gases and partly by a natural El Nino weather event that released heat from the Pacific Ocean, beat the previous record in 2015, when 200 nations agreed a plan to limit global warming.

 “We don’t expect record years every year, but the ongoing long-term warming trend is clear,” said Gavin Schmidt, director of NASA’s Goddard Institute for Space Studies.

+The WMO data were based on records compiled by NASA, the U.S. National Oceanic and Atmospheric Administration (NOAA) and Britain’s Met Office.

 Global temperature records date back to the 1880s.
+It was only the second run of three record-breaking years after 1939-41, said Deke Arndt of NOAA’s National Centers for Environmental Information.

-Temperatures are unlikely to set a new peak in 2017 after the El Nino faded, even as greenhouse gases from burning fossil fuels keep building up in the atmosphere, led by China and the United States.
+Temperatures this year are unlikely to set a new record after the fading of El Nino, scientists said.
+But heat-trapping gases from burning fossil fuels, especially from China and the United States, will keep building up in the atmosphere.

-Piers Forster, climate expert at the University of Leeds, said this year was likely to be cooler.
-“However, unless we have a major volcanic eruption, I expect the record to be broken again within a few years,” he said.
+“Unless we have a major volcanic eruption, I expect the record to be broken again within a few years,” said Piers Forster, climate expert at the University of Leeds.
 Ash from big eruptions can dim sunlight.

 NATURAL DISASTERS